Skip to content

 return max_meeting_date_plus_one_day, yesterday

-TopazDataAll = load_topaz_data(JURISDICTION_CODES,'HISTORICAL')
+topaz_data_all = load_topaz_data(JURISDICTION_CODES,'HISTORICAL')

-max_meeting_date_plus_one_day, yesterday = generate_historic_data_enddate(TopazDataAll)
+max_meeting_date_plus_one_day, yesterday = generate_historic_data_enddate(topaz_data_all)

 Following this step, we'll need to download today's upcoming races from the Topaz API and also gather market information from the Betfair API to generate today's ratings.